Sub-Fibonacci behavior in numerical semigroup enumeration: Computational Results, Conjectures, and Further Directions

-Using this technique, a computer program was able to enumerate all stressed words of length at most $50$ and genus at most $85$.
-While the latter computation required the additional consideration of the range $51 \leq \ell \leq 55$, the program only considered possible $A$ that were sufficiently large to create words of genus at most $85$, drastically reducing the search space.
-Another minor optimization was the observation that for the case when $k = 0$, the number $\abs{[\ell-1] \setminus (A \cup (A+A))}$ did not need to be computed.
-In total, these computations required approximately 15 hours of single-core processor time on the author's laptop.
+Using this technique, we wrote a computer program (available at \url{https://github.com/zhdag/stressed}) to enumerate all stressed words of length at most $56$ or genus at most $95$.
+While the latter computation required the additional consideration of the range $57 \leq \ell \leq 62$, the program only considered possible $A$ that were sufficiently large to create words of genus at most $95$, drastically reducing the search space.
+Another minor optimization was the observation that for the case when $k = 0$, the number $\abs{[\ell-1] \setminus (A \cup (A+A))}$ did not need to be computed; in particular, this idea led to the $\ell = 62$ case being dropped entirely.
+In total, these computations required approximately 6.5 hours of single-core processor time on the author's laptop.